Seven child labourers rescued from factory in UP | Law-Order

 - India

-Seven children working as labour in a carpet factory in the Mirzapur District of Uttar Pradesh have been rescued by a team of police and Anti Human Trafficking Unit (AHTU), officials said on Thursday.
+Seven children working as labourers in a carpet factory in Nizampur here have been rescued by a team of from police and the Anti Human Trafficking Unit, an official said on Thursday.

-While Maurya managed to flee away with some of them, the police and AHTU team rescued seven children aged between 9-15 years.
+While Maurya managed to flee with some of the children, the team rescued seven children aged between 9 and 15.

 They were presented before the child welfare committee and sent to a shelter home.

-An FIR has been registered against the owner of the carpet factory under the Child and Adolescent Labour (Prohibition and Regulation) Act.
+An FIR has been registered against the factory owner under the Child and Adolescent Labour (Prohibition and Regulation) Act.

 A detailed probe is on into the matter.